High Deductible Plan F

 There are many factors that come into play when it comes to Medicare Supplement premiums.
 Factors include location, age, gender, etc.

 Medicare High Deductible Plan F Carrier

-Each carrier offers different Medicare Supplement Plans in different states.
+Each carrier offers different plans in different states.
 One carrier might offer this plan in one state, but not another.
 Regardless of the company you go with, the benefits and deductible amount will remain the same.

 The difference between carriers is the premium.
-That’s why you need to a licensed agent to help you compare rates in your area.
+That’s why you need a licensed agent to help you compare rates in your area.
 We work with all the top companies; we can compare prices side by side to help you find the best plan for your needs and budget.

 Eligibility & Enrollment for Medigap Plan F High Deductible

-If you’re enrolled in Medicare Part B, you’re eligible for Medicare Supplement High Deductible Plan F. Medicare Supplements don’t have specific enrollment periods like Original Medicare so that you can join anytime.
+If you’re enrolled in Medicare Part B, you’re eligible for this plan.
+Medicare Supplements don’t have specific enrollment periods like Original Medicare so that you can join anytime.

 However, the best time to enroll is within the first six months your Part B is in effect.
 During this time, you get Guaranteed Issue, which means that regardless of any pre-existing conditions, a carrier must approve your application.

 What Will Happen to High Deductible Plan F Come 2020

 However, this change will not impact beneficiaries who are already enrolled in one of these plans.
 They’ll be grandfathered in, and the benefits will remain the same.
 You’ll continue to have zero out of pocket costs.